UniCreds

 Moratorium Period in Education Loan

-What Is A Moratorium Period For Education Loan?
+What Is Moratorium Period In Education Loan?

 What this means is that students do not have to start their education loan repayment immediately after the disbursement of funds from lenders.
 Thanks to the moratorium periods, students can begin their interest and EMI repayments after they have completed their course successfully.